AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation.txt

 .. tip:: If you are migrating from previous versions of nDeploy,please read the migration doc first

+.. tip:: If you see redirect loop error post installation, turn off ssl_offload feature in the cPanel plugin UI >> Server Settings

 1. Install EPEL repo
 ::